-However, if you were partly at fault for the accident, the adjuster will reduce the total by the percentage you were at fault.
-For example, if an accident was 20% your fault, then the total settlement offer would be reduced by 20%.
+If you were partly at fault for the accident, the adjuster will reduce the total by the percentage you were at fault.
+For example, if an accident was 20% your fault, then the total settlement offer would be reduced 20%.

 4. Gather All Necessary Documentation

-To get maximum possible compensation, you will need documents and witnesses to establish things like the extent of your injuries, your costs, your lost income and who was at fault for the accident.
+To get the maximum possible compensation, you will need documents and witnesses to establish things such as the extent of your injuries, your costs, your lost income, and who was at fault for the accident.

 Before you do anything else, get medical attention for anyone who needs it.
 If you or someone is seriously injured, call (or have someone else call) an ambulance right away.